Street across Bud Walton Arena could be renamed after former Razorback Coach Nolan Richardson

 FAYETTEVILLE, Ark.
 (KNWA/KFTA) — The Fayetteville city council to vote on a proposal to rename Leroy Pond Drive near the University of Arkansas, to honor former men’s basketball Coach Nolan Richardson.

-The Black Alumni Society at the U of A tells us it’s only fitting that the name right across the Bud Walton Arena be named after the notable former coach.
+The Black Alumni Society at the U of A tells KNWA/FOX24 it’s only fitting that the name right across the Bud Walton Arena be named after the notable former coach.

 You may remember back in the summer the hashtag #BlackatUark was trending, as black students shared their various experiences at the university.